The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 We have something special for you if you are growing tired of all these brown and gray types of snakes in Utah!

-However, the snake may coil up its tail and display vibrant colors as a warning if a predator notices it.
+However, if a predator notices it, the snake may coil up its tail and display vibrant colors as a warning.

-Despite being poisonous, the species’ venom is thought to be a feeding assistance rather than a defense strategy.
+Despite being poisonous, the species’ venom is considered a feeding assistance rather than a defense strategy.

 When hunting, the ring-necked snake will bite and envenomate its target after first constricting it with its body.